 Fat bombs are an awesomely quick and easy way to satisfy your cravings and get a mouthful of fatty nutrients.
 If you’re new to fat bombs, try one (or all) of the following recipes.

 Knowing how to use MCT oil isn’t limited to morning meals and snacks.
 As you’ll see in these last two recipes, MCT oil also works well in dinner and dessert recipes.

 #8: Shrimp Stir Fry

-#9: Enjoy Chocolate on Keto
+#9: Chocolate Keto Bars

 Start Using MCT Oil Today

-By making MCT oil part of your daily routine, you’ll give your brain and body the boost it needs to reach and maintain ketosis and capture all the associated health benefits that come with it.
+By making this oil part of your daily routine, you’ll give your brain and body the boost it needs to reach and maintain ketosis and capture all the associated health benefits that come with it.